TeamRocket42/Masterball/README.md

 Adding a library, configuring prototypes, recoding functions (such as ft_putchar) takes time!
 A good corrector must perform unit tests to be consistent before the test of the Moulinette, complicated when there are more than 25 exercises in one day..

-Masterball is our TEAM - ROCKET M.A.G.I.C F.I.L.E which contains everything we need to test all your functions without wasting time.
+Masterball is our TEAM - ROCKET M.A.G.I.C T.O.O.L which contains everything we need to test all your functions without wasting time.

 ## Compilation ?